Networks to Use When Sending USDT and USDC

 1. SOL (Solana Network)

 For many users, SOL has become the go-to network for sending USDC.
-Solana processes transactions at extremely high speed, maintains ultra-low fees, and handles large amounts of activity without slowing down.
+Solana processes transactions at extremely high speed and keeps fees low.
+It can handle high activity without slowing down.
 A typical USDC transfer on SOL costs only a few cents, often under $0.01, and confirmations usually take 1 to 5 seconds.
-Yes, you read that correct.
+Yes, that’s exactly right.

 2. BEP20 (BNB Smart Chain)